-National : Operational-level
+ational : Operational-level

-Safety Objective SPI SPT To maintain a high level of aviation operational safety and ensure that accidents are not caused due to negligence in the Maltese aviation system.
+Safety Objective SPI SPT

+To maintain a high level of aviation operational safety and ensure that accidents are not caused due to negligence in the Maltese aviation system.
 Number of aviation accidents (Measuring factor: absolute number and in proportion to traffic activity) NAT.ACC.1: - all events classified as such and that occurred in Malta - all events classified as such and that occurred elsewhere than in Malta to Malta-registered aircraft or to aircraft operated by a Maltese operator or with Maltese licence.
 NAT.ACC.2 - all events classified as such and that occurred to Malta-registered aircraft and/or to aircraft operated by a Maltese operator or with Maltese license.
 CAT: The aim is to maintain a 'zero' accident rate.
-Average CAT accident rate is as follows: - period avg 2018-2019 was at 0.23/100,000 FH; - year 2020 was at 0.41/100,000 FH; - year 2021 was at 0.18/100,000 FH; - year 2022 was at 0.19/100,000 FH CAT accident rate for 2023 is at 0/100,000 FH.
+Average CAT accident rate is as follows: - year 2020 was at 0.41/100,000 FH; - year 2021 was at 0.18/100,000 FH; - year 2022 was at 0.19/100,000 FH - year 2023 was at 0/100,000 FH.
+CAT accident rate for 2024 is at 0/100,000 FH.
 GA and recreational aviation: The aim is to maintain a 'zero' accident rate.
-GA movement at LMML in 2023 stood at 7,319.
-Accident rate is as follows: - average across 2017-2019 was 3.3/10,000 movements; - average across 2020-2022 was at 1.08/10,000 movements; - in 2023 the rate stood at 0/10,000 movements.
+GA movement at LMML in 2024 stood at 13,778.
+Accident rate is as follows: - average across 2020-2022 was at 1.08/10,000 movements; - in 2023 and 2024 the rate stood at 0/10,000 movements.

 Number of fatal aviation accidents (Measuring factor: absolute number and in proportion to traffic activity) NAT.FAC.1: - all events classified as such and that occurred in Malta - all events classified as such and that occurred elsewhere than in Malta to Malta-registered aircraft or to aircraft operated by a Maltese operator or with Maltese licence.
 NAT.FAC.2 - all events classified as such and that occurred to Malta-registered aircraft and/or to aircraft operated by a Maltese operator or with Maltese license.
 CAT: The aim is to maintain a 'zero' fatality rate.
-No recorded fatalities during period 2018-2023.
+No recorded fatalities during period 2018-2024.
 GA: The aim is to maintain a 'zero' fatality rate.
-No recorded fatalities during period 2018-2023.
+No recorded fatalities during period 2018-2024.
 To maintain a high level of aviation operational safety.
 Number of aviation serious incidents (Measuring factor - absolute number and in proportion to traffic activity) NAT.SER.1: - all events classified as such and that occurred in Malta - all events classified as such and that occurred elsewhere than in Malta to Malta-registered aircraft or to aircraft operated by a Maltese operator or with Maltese licence.
 NAT.SER.2 - all events classified as such and that occurred to Malta-registered aircraft and/or to aircraft operated by a Maltese operator or with Maltese license.
 CAT: The aim is to maintain a downward trend in 'serious incident' classification.
 Nevertheless, each event has to be taken on a case-by-case basis, since TM-CAD classifies report on the 'Worst Possible Outcome' scenario.
-Average CAT serious incident rate between period 2017-2019 stands at 38/100,000 FH.
 Average CAT serious incident rate between period 2020-2022 stands at 13/100,000 FH.
-Serious incident rate for 2023 was at 6/100,000 FH; Monitor the GA serious incident rate and evaluate against FH or local movements.
+Serious incident rate for 2023 was at 6/100,000 FH whilst for 2024 it stands at 0.5/100,000 FH; Monitor the GA serious incident rate and evaluate against FH or local movements.